 But the best medicine?
 Talking it through with others.
 Having a support network has been my greatest tool.
-Whilst it can be difficult at times to explain how I’ve felt, as I’m not quite sure myself, just opening up about that in itself has been incredibly powerful.
+Whilst it can be difficult at times to explain how I’ve felt (as I’m not quite sure myself), just opening up about that in itself has been incredibly powerful.

 - Feeling Like ‘Me’ Again

 I want to touch on this feeling of being ‘Mum’ and not feeling like ‘you’ anymore.
-This has been something I’ve really struggled with.
+This has been something I’ve really struggled with also.
 Although I had the best part of 9 months to come to terms with becoming a Mum, and I knew my life would change beyond words, nothing can actually prepare you for motherhood until you go through it.
 Whilst I absolutely love our baby boy to bits, it’s been a challenge.
 I would go as far as saying the greatest challenge, and the greatest achievement of my life!

 I’ve struggled not having time for myself.
 The days go by and I don’t know what I’ve done with them.
 At the beginning you’re in a constant cycle of – feeding, burping, changing, napping, feeding, burping… It’s relentless.
-This slowly gets easier as you build more of a routine and you start to learn when you can steal an opportunity for a shower, or to get dressed etc. But still, every part of my day is for him now.
+This slowly gets easier as you build more of a routine and you start to learn when you can steal an opportunity for a shower, or to get dressed etc. But every part of my day is for him now.
 Even as I sit here writing this, I’m concious that he could wake at any second.
-I’m furiously typing to make the most of this quiet moment.
+(I’m furiously typing to make the most of this quiet moment!).

 That’s why it’s SO important to still have some ‘me’ time if you can.
 To feel like ‘you’ again.
 Whether that’s the old you, the new you, or a combination of the two.
 We shouldn’t feel guilty for wanting a moment to ourselves.
 Luckily Stew has also been a great advocate of this.
 In fact, he’s been pushing me to do things for myself, more than I have!
 And that’s what I’ve done, and it’s been great.

 It also helps Stew to form a greater bond with his son.
-He wants alone time with him too.
-‘Boys time’.
-And it makes me miss my little boy!
+He wants alone time with him too and it makes me miss my little boy!
 Which might sound odd, but whilst Stew is at work everyday, he misses him.
 He can’t wait to get home to see him each day.
 But I don’t get that feeling, because I’m always here.
 I’m always with our little boy.
 So on the few days that I’ve popped out for a morning or afternoon to do something for me, I’ve had this overwhelming feeling of missing him and longing to get back to see them both.
 Which has been fantastic for two reasons – one, it’s cemented what I already knew (but sometimes questioned on the low days), that I love my son, and we have a bond like no other.
 And two, I’ve felt like the old me, but a new and improved version.
-I still enjoy all the things I used to do, but now I have another part of my life that I love more.
+I still enjoy all the things I used to do, but now I have another part of my life that I love too.

 Finding that balance is still on-going but I finally feel content with the ‘new and improved me’.
 There are still down days, but the good days far outweigh them.